TRANSITION YOUR DENTAL PRACTICE

 By now (even Post-COVID, 2020) you’ve come to realize that it’s a Seller’s Market and there is no better time to transition your practice.
 And, you also know from your life experience, that opportunities like this are fleeting.
 That being said, it’s time to take action.
 The first step is simple – once you complete the Dental Practice Valuation Calculator or answer the Dental Practice Transition Questionnaire we will Connect you to a very Qualified & Interested Buyer.
 This may be a DSO or Small Dental Group, or it may be another Dentist or Private Equity or Management Firm.
 You can decide your preference or we’ll determine the best option for you.

 What are My Options?

-- Forming a Joint Venture: If you still have a passion to grow your business and/or the mindset to think outside of your office and want to help grow and manage several dental offices within your geographic area, be sure to speak to the DSO about a Partnership or Joint Venture opportunity that can be structured based on your interests and abilities beyond clinical dentistry.
+- Forming a Joint Venture: If you still have a passion to grow your business and/or the mindset to think outside of your office and want to help grow and manage several dental offices within your geographic area, be sure to speak to the Buyer about a Partnership or Joint Venture opportunity that can be structured based on your interests and abilities beyond clinical dentistry.

 These are just of view of the options that are available to you as you enter discussions with a Buyer.
 Be clear on your future goals, objectives and time-line and be sure to communicate these to the Buyer, that way the structure of your deal will be best-suited to fit your transition, affiliation or partnership.